wml20/hai/README.md

 - HAI 21.03 was released in 2021, and is based on a more tightly coupled HIL simulator to produce clearer attack effects with additional attacks.
 This provided more quantitative information and covers a variety of operational situations and better insights into the dynamic changes of the physical system.

 - HAI 22.04 contains more sophisticated attacks that are much more difficult to detect than previous versions.
-Comparing only the baseline TaPRs of HAICon 2020 and 2021, the detection difficulty is approximately four times higher than that of HAI 21.04.
+Comparing only the baseline TaPRs of HAICon 2020 and 2021, the detection difficulty is approximately four times higher than HAI 21.04.

 ## HAI Testbed
 The testbed consists of four different processes: boiler, turbine, water-treatement and HIL simulation: